Lollipop (Mika song): Track listing

-At the beginning of 2007, the chart rules were changed allowing downloads to be eligible for the chart with or without a physical equivalent.
-"Lollipop" became on 11 February 2007 the first track from a newly released album to register enough sales to enter the Top 75.
-It was officially the 62nd best selling "single" in the UK that week despite only being an album track.
-By 18 April 2008, the single had sold 66,594 copies in the UK.

 In other media

 This song is a playable track in the video game Just Dance 3.
 The song was also covered a cappella in the 2015 film Pitch Perfect 2.

 The song was featured in the 16 February 2019 episode of Saturday Night Live, in a sketch performed by Don Cheadle and Beck Bennett as two men who want to start a bar fight with Lollipop playing on the jukebox.